• Skip to primary navigation

 Notes

-• To thaw puff pastry, place in refrigerator the night before, or thaw on counter top for 30 minutes.
+• To thaw puff pastry, place in refrigerator the night before or thaw on the countertop for 30 minutes.

 • Turbinado sugar can be substituted with granulated sugar.

-• Egg wash can be substituted with heavy cream.
-Brush the tops of your turnovers with heavy cream instead of egg wash.
+• Egg wash can be substituted with heavy cream for a similar result.

 Nutrition Estimate